 Smartphones are now the key point for contactless shopping.
 And Self-Scanning is one of the most common use cases.

-Scan and Go has gone from a nice-to-have convenience tool to a means to minimize contact in-store.
+Self-scanning has gone from a nice-to-have convenience tool to a means to minimize contact in-store.
 And there are plenty of opportunities to expand on its functionality.

 Here are some great additional features retail brands have been adding to their Self-Scanning apps.